 What to Do If Your Policy Is Getting Cancelled

-If your homeowners insurance is getting cancelled, we suggest two things:
+If your homeowners insurance in Florida is getting cancelled, we suggest two things:

 - Don’t panic (you’re gonna be ok!)

 - Get a new policy immediately (we can help with that!)